School Nurses and Health Services

 CDC's information about head lice and recommended treatment.

-When is a child allowed to not participate in physical education class?
+When is a student allowed to not participate in physical education class?

 Every student is expected to participate in their physical education classes.
-Exemptions from physical education may be granted for up to one week at the written request of the parent or guardian.
-If your child needs an exemption beyond a week, you will need to bring in a note from your physician, physician's assistant, or nurse practitioner.
-The school nurse may require periodic evaluations, examinations, or renewals for continued exemptions from physical education activities.
+If your student needs to be excused from physical education class, you will need to bring in a note from your physician, physician's assistant, or nurse practitioner.
+The school nurse may require periodic updates from your health care provider for continued exemptions from physical education activities.

-If my child is injured in school or at a sporting event, what should I do?
+If my student is injured in school or at a sporting event, what should I do?

-The Princeton Public School District provides Accident Insurance coverage on an excess basis.
+The Princeton Public School District provides Accident Insurance coverage.
 This means that only those medical expenses, which are NOT payable by your own personal or group insurance, are eligible for coverage under this policy, up to the policy's limits.

 1